Businesses relying on glass products are seeing challenges

 “We tended to take a strategy of overordering, knowing that if you ordered 14 items, hopefully, you’d get eight, so you’d have enough of a variety and enough for what people would want,” DesRuisseaux said about previous orders during the COVID-19 crisis.

-The owner at Prairie Glass Studio in Topeka, Kymm Ledbetter, is seeing items out of stock, certain colors of glass not being made, and costs are up.
+The owner at Prairie Glass Studio in Topeka, Kymm Ledbetter, sees items out of stock, specific glass colors not being made, and costs are up.

 “Glass prices itself has gone up, but everything else has gone up too, so shipping, we order big crates of glass, well that’s like double now the price, and I just talked to my supplier this morning, and it’s also taking longer to get it,” Ledbetter said.